acceldata-io/odpdocumentation/Collect-Information.md

 A list of components you want to set up on each host.

 The base directories you want to use as mount points to store the following:

-NameNode data
+    - NameNode data
-DataNodes data
+    - DataNodes data
-Secondary NameNode data
+    - Secondary NameNode data
-Oozie data
+    - Oozie data
-YARN data
+    - YARN data
-ZooKeeper data,
+    - ZooKeeper data
-Various log, pid, and db files, depending on your install type
+    - Various log, pid, and db files, depending on your install type